fraunhofer-isi/micat/doc/source/cba/cba.md

 -------------------

 The slider for discount rate adjusts the discount rate (relevant for the discounting of one-time impacts).
 The sliders for energy price and investment sensitivity are multipliers for energy costs and discounted investments, respectively.

+### Granularity of stated years

+The weighted annuity, and the other CBA metrics derived from it, are built from values evaluated at the stated years (Stützjahre) chosen in the front end, combined with a savings-weighted average across the gaps between them (see [Weighted annuity](#weighted-annuity)).

+This means the accuracy of the weighted annuity - and of the metrics derived from it - depends on how many stated years are chosen and how evenly they are spaced.
+Coarser or unevenly spaced stated years widen the gaps that rely on this representative-value approximation, which can result in a less accurate estimate whenever the underlying measure's savings or investments do not grow evenly within a gap.
+For more precise results, especially for measures with an uneven savings or investment profile, we recommend choosing multiple, evenly spaced stated years.

+### Averaged, not summed, contributions

+The weighted annuity `A_m` (and the other CBA metrics derived from it) is a savings-weighted **average** of the (where applicable, already discounted) values per stated year - not a **sum**.
+This is consistent with the levelised-cost nature of the indicator: `A_m` represents a single, representative annual rate, comparable across measures of different sizes and durations, in line with `LCOE_m` and `LCOCO2_m`.

+One practical consequence: if a measure involves investments in several different years, `A_m` does **not** represent the sum of the individual annuitised repayments that these investments would imply in a real repayment schedule (where multiple "vintages" of investment can be outstanding, and being repaid, at the same time).
+Instead, it is a single blended rate. `A_m`, `NPV_m`, `LCOE_m`, `LCOCO2_m`, `CBR_m` and `BCR_m` should therefore be read as levelised, per-year-equivalent figures over the measure's lifetime, not as a projection of the actual net cash flow occurring in any one specific future calendar year.